pramayaxx/BadPramaya/README.md

-  If Repl.it not working Try Termux for Qr scanning.Just Copy this Link Below in Termux
+  If Reply.it not working Try Termux for Qr scanning.Just Copy this Link Below in Termux